eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 impractical depending on how large the logs grow in practice.

-Therefore, a Wallet Instance shall only verify that an access certificate contains a valid SCT.
+Therefore, a Wallet Instance shall only verify that an access certificate contains one or more valid SCT.
 At the same time, Relying Parties and access certificate issuers shall cooperate with monitoring services to detect potentially mis-issued certificates.

-#### Security threats
+#### 3.3.3 Security threats

 It should be noted that Web PKI CT logs are already used by malicious entities for detecting new domains (see for example, Kondracki et al. "Uninvited Guests:
 Analyzing the Identity and Behavior of Certificate Transparency Bots", in Usenix Security, 2022)

-However it is not expected this to be case  for CT logs got access certificates, since the list of access certificates is already public.

-- That all access certificates are collated in one or more place – does this pose any threat?
+However, this is not expected to be case for CT logs for access certificates, as the list of access certificates is already public.
+Collating all access certificates in one or more CT logs does not seem to pose any threat as this information is already publicly available.

-#### Incidence response
+#### 3.3.4 Incident response

 It is important to recognise that **Certificate Transparency (CT) logs do not prevent the issuance or logging of malicious certificates**.
 Instead, their